Scheduled MonumentsEnglandChurchyard cross in St Kenelm's churchyard

 What is Churchyard cross in St Kenelm's churchyard?

-The churchyard cross in St Kenelm's churchyard is a medieval stone cross situated in Minster, Gloucestershire.
+St Kenelm's churchyard cross in Gloucestershire is a medieval monument of Early English Gothic character, likely dating to the thirteenth or fourteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014417.

 Who is responsible for protecting Churchyard cross in St Kenelm's churchyard?